Artik: Economy

 Despite the economical difficulties of independent Armenia, the town of Artik is still a major centre for the production of its famous tufa stones.
 Many stone-processing plants that produce travertine, tufa and basalt are operating in the town, including the "Artik-Tuf" state-owned firm of 1928, the "Tufa-Blocks Factory" of the 1960s (privatized in 1997), "Karastgh" stone-processing plant of 2005, and "Turinj" tufa processing plant of 2005.

 Artik is also home to the Artik Cheese Factory, the Eliz Group for dairy products, the Artik Factory for Vacuum Stoves, and the "Artik Steklomash" metal casting factory.

 Education

 As of 2017, Artik is home to 8 public education schools, 4 pre-school kindergartens, 1 school for special needs and 2 private intermediate vocational colleges.
 Additionally, the town has a state intermediate college of industry and technology, with an enrollment of around 250 students in 2016.

 Sport

 Football is the most popular sport in Artik.
-FC Tufagorts Artik represented the town in the Armenian Premier League between 1992-1995 when it was dissolved due to financial difficulties.
+FC Tufagorts Artik represented the town in the Armenian Premier League between 1992 and 1995, when it was dissolved due to financial difficulties.
 They used the Artik City Stadium for their home games.

-The town also had its futsal playing at the domestic competitions until 2017 when it was ceased from professional sport.
+The town also had its futsal playing at the domestic competitions until 2017, when it was ceased from professional sport.

 Artik has 2 sport schools run by the municipality.